 Eva Blidberg is a marine biologist with a doctor degree in marine ecotoxicology.
 She has worked with different marine and/or chemical matters the last 15 years, and has since 2012 focused on marine litter at Keep Sweden Tidy.
 As project leader at Keep Sweden Tidy, Eva works with everything from beach litter picking campaigns to acquisition of knowledge in projects as BLASTIC and beach litter monitoring on behalf of the Swedish Agency for Marine and Water Management.
 She is also a member of HELCOM expert network on marine litter.
 Eva has a strong relation to the sea and a great interest of making the world a little better.

-Johanna Nordin is working as a communication officer at Keep Sweden Tidy.
-Johanna has a M.A. in communications and has worked with communication issues in the last 10 years.
-She has a broad experience in international and EU-funded projects.
+Ida Holmberg is working as a communication officer at Keep Sweden Tidy.
+Ida has a BA in communications and has worked with communication and marketing issues in the last 10 years.
+At Keep Sweden Tidy Ida is working with projects relating to school and pre-schools, nature and sea.

 Hanna Haaksi is project manager for Keep the Archipelago Tidy leading the organization’s project work.
 KAT projects focus on three issues: marine litter, nutrients in the Baltic Sea and chemicals in the Baltic Sea.
 Hanna has worked with marine litter issues from 2012 onwards and she leads national marine litter monitoring clean-ups on behalf of Finnish Ministry of Environment.
 Hanna has always felt a strong connection to Baltic Sea, living by it and sailing there all her life.
 Hanna is passionate about her work and is determined to save the Baltic Sea.